willbowditch/dbt-core/performance/README.md

 Given this definition of p-value, we need to explicitly call out the common tendancy to apply _probability inversion_ to our observations.
 To quote [Dr. Tommaso Dorigo](https://www.science20.com/quantum_diaries_survivor/fundamental_glossary_higgs_broadcast-85365) again, "If your ability on the long jump puts you in the 99.99% percentile, that does not mean that you are a kangaroo, and neither can one infer that the probability that you belong to the human race is 0.01%."
 Using our previously defined terms, the p-value is _not_ the probability that the null hypothesis _is true_.

 This brings us to calculating sigma values.
 Sigma refers to the standard deviation of a statistical model, which is used as a measurement of how far away an observed value is from the expected value.
 When we say that we have a "3 sigma result" we are saying that if the null hypothesis is true, this is a particularly unlikely observation.
-Not that the null hypothesis is true.
+Not that the null hypothesis is false.
 Exactly how unlikely depends on what the expected values from our research hypothesis are.
 In the context of performance regression testing, if the null hypothesis is false, we are expecting the results to be _slower_ than the expected value not _slower or faster_.
 Looking at a normal distrubiton below, we can see that we only care about one _half_ of the distribution: the half where the values are slower than the expected value.
 This means that when we're calculating the p-value we are not including both sides of the normal distribution.

 ![normal distibution](./images/normal.svg)